ericabxy/opend6/docs/GenreSystem.md

 Methodology
 -----------

+If a skill is omitted by at least one book, a close reading of all skill descriptions determines which skill covers the missing skill, and the covered skill is not included in this list.

-The name used in majority (at least two of the three books) determined the skill name.
-The attribute used in majority determined the governing attribute.
-The following attributes were assumed to be synonyms.
+The name used in majority (at least two of the three books) determines the skill name.
+The attribute used in majority determines the governing attribute.
+The following attributes are considered synonymous.

 - Reflexes and Agility
 - Strength and Physique
-- Intellect and Knowledge
+- Knowledge and Intellect
 - Perception and Acumen
 - Confidence, Presence, and Charisma